 At its inception, Apex Instruments provided emission measurement equipment, training, consulting and testing services for the manufacturers of residential wood heaters.
 In April of 1989, Apex Instruments, Inc. earned its Certificate of Accreditation from the U.S. Environmental Protection Agency for the testing and certification of wood heaters.
 This early experience from working closely with the wood heater industry became invaluable in the development of Apex Instruments.
 The knowledge gained in manufacturing and metal fabrication was crucial in the success of Apex Instruments.
 In addition to serving the wood heater industry, Apex Instruments, Inc. performed industrial source testing.
 This hands-on knowledge proved to be very valuable in the development of new products and new markets.
 By the end of 1994, Apex Instruments, Inc. had sold its wood heater testing division and moved to a new manufacturing facility.
 In February 1995, Apex Instruments spun-off its rental division and helped form Cherokee Instruments, Inc. In October of 1996, Apex Instruments, Inc. was recognized by INC 500 Magazine and ranked #417 as one of the 500 fastest growing private companies of 1995, with Gross Sales in excess of $2,000,000.
 Again in 2008, 2009 and 2010, Apex Instruments was recognized by INC 5000 magazine.

 In 2007, Apex Instruments, Inc. was presented with the North Carolina Department of Labor SHARP award.
 This Safety & Health Achievement Recognition Program (SHARP) recognizes small to mid-size businesses that establish and maintain effective safety and health programs.
 The award ceremony was held at the Apex Instruments facility and was attended by various representatives at the state, city and local levels.
 An award banner, a certificate from the NCDOL and a commendation from the NC State Senate were received.
-This award was renewed for 2009-2010 and 2011-2012.
+Apex Instruments has continued to maintain its SHARP status from 2007 to 2018.